jaysharma1818/Ecommerce_data_analysis/README.md

 - Distribution plots

 ## Project Report
-A detailed project report is available in the (            )
+A detailed project report is available in the ( report file )

 ## How to Run
 1. Clone the repository
 2. Install required libraries
 3. Open Jupyter Notebook
-4. Run
+4. Run Python_sql_ecomerce.ipynb

 ## Author